Embryonic diapause

-Embryonic diapause is considered a relatively widespread phenomenon outside of mammals, with known presence in the reproductive cycles in many insects, nematodes, fish, and other non-mammalian vertebrates.
-It has been observed additionally in less than 2% of mammalian species, including certain rodents, bears, armadillos, mustelids (e.g. weasels and badgers), and marsupials (e.g. kangaroos).
+Embryonic diapause is a relatively widespread phenomenon outside of mammals, with known occurrence in the reproductive cycles of many insects, nematodes, fish, and other non-mammalian vertebrates.
+It has been observed in approximately 130 mammalian species, which is less than two percent of all species of mammals.
+These include certain pinnipeds, rodents, bears, armadillos, mustelids (e.g. weasels and badgers), and marsupials (e.g. kangaroos).
 Some groups only have one species that undergoes embryonic diapause, such as the roe deer in the order Artiodactyla.

-Furthermore, recent studies have demonstrated even the ability for species which do not traditionally undergo embryonic discontinuous development to exhibit reversible developmental arrest, indicating some potential evolutionary significance of this phenomenon, or at least some evidence that embryonic diapause is more widespread than we currently understand.
+Experimental induction of embryonic discontinuous development within species which do not spontaneously undergo embryonic diapause in nature has been achieved; reversible developmental arrest was successfully demonstrated.
+This may be evidence for the evolutionary significance of this phenomenon, with latent capacity for diapause potentially present in a much wider segment of species than known to occur naturally.

 General mechanism

-All multicellular organisms, from their conception, begin as a small number of cells and only grow and develop as those cells divide.
-In organisms which are capable of embryonic diapause, in non-ideal reproductive conditions, there is a cessation of cellular division which prevents the embryo from growing and maturing, delaying the maturation of the embryo until conditions are ideal enough to promote the survival of the offspring, and in some cases, the mother.

-Regulation of the cell cycle as it relates to embryonic diapause has been linked to the dacapo gene in the fruit fly, responsible for inhibiting the formation of cyclin E-cdk2 complexes necessary for DNA synthesis.
-There is also evidence pointing to the upregulation of B cell translocation gene 1 (Btg1) in the mouse embryo during diapause, another known regulator of the cell cycle, responsible for inhibiting transition from G0/G1.
-Other studies have demonstrated, inversely, the lack of involvement of more common regulators of the cell cycle such as p53 within the placental model of embryonic diapause.
-While much of the molecular regulation involved in activating dormant blastocysts has been characterized, little widely applicable characterization is available regarding entry into diapause, and the conditions which enable a blastocyst to remain dormant.
-Once the embryo exits diapause arrest and resumes regular development, no adverse effects are observed.
+Organisms which can stop their cellular division (embryonic diapause) can prevent an embryo from growing.
+Non-ideal reproductive conditions are what initiate this process, as delaying embryo maturation promotes survival of offspring and the parent.

-Specifically within placental embryonic diapause, this cessation is led by the intentional failure of the blastocyst to implant in the uterine wall, which is an essential component in developmental progression in these species.
+Placental embryonic diapause in particular is an essential component of developmental progression in these species.
+This cessation is led by the intentional failure of the blastocyst to implant the uterine wall.
 Hormones relating to the failed implantation also contribute to the embryonic arrest.
+Once the embryo exits diapause arrest and resumes regular development, no adverse effects have been observed.

+Regulation of the cell cycle as it relates to embryonic diapause has been linked to the dacapo gene in the fruit fly.
+This gene inhibits the formation of Cyclin E/Cdk2 complexes, which is necessary for DNA synthesis.
+Another known regulator of the cell cycle, the B cell translocation gene 1 BTG1, has shown upregulation in mouse embryos during diapause, responsible for inhibiting transition from G0/G1 (G0 phase, G1 phase).
+Inversely, other studies have demonstrated that common regulators of the cell cycle lack involvement, such as P53, within the placental model of embryonic diapause.
+While molecular regulation that activates dormant blastocysts has been characterized, little is known regarding entry into diapause, as well as any conditions that enable a blastocyst to remain dormant.